Strongpool/strongpool-node/README.md

 ## Getting Started

-1. Clone the `stable` branch of this repo: `git clone -b stable --depth 1 https://github.com/Strongpool/strongpool-node.git`
+1. Clone the `stable` branch of this repo: `git clone -b stable https://github.com/Strongpool/strongpool-node.git`
 2. If you have existing miner data, copy it into `data/` in the `strongpool-node` directory.
 3. Copy `config/strongpool-example.edn` to `config/strongpool.edn` in the `stongpool-node` directory and edit it to set your mining address.
 4. Start the node by running `./spnctl start`.